LukeOssevoort/dannyfi.st/_posts/2025-07-10-CPR-Campaign-Diary-S1.md

 I want to be more intentional with my note-taking and recall of the sessions I run.
 Now is the best time to start this as my biggest table is starting a new campaign, so I am now keeping a campaign diary.
 Expect these weekly if I can manage.
 If they're not weekly and you are enjoying this, hunt me down and demand answers.

+> Nevermind!
+This game is now 7+ sessions in.
+I might do something like this again with solo play, but I can't do these diaries weekly.

 Game 🎲
 : Cyberpunk Red